yaober/spacer_readme/docs/source/quick_start.rst

 ---

-Running spacer from the Command Line
+Running Spacer from the Command Line
 ------------------------------------

 After installation, navigate to your spacer directory and run: